Senators talk expanded gun background checks, red flag laws

 ‘CHARLESTON LOOPHOLE’

 A second bill passed by the House last year would extend the review period for background checks from three to 10 days.
-Rep. Jim Clyburn, D-S.C., introduced the legislation after a shooter killed nine people at a historic Black Charleston, S.C., church in 2015.
+Rep. Jim Clyburn, D-S.C., introduced the legislation after a shooter killed nine people at a historic Black Charleston, South Carolina, church in 2015.

 Senate Majority Leader Chuck Schumer started the process of bringing that bill to the Senate floor this week, but it does not appear to be a part of the Senate negotiations.